-Measurable Goal 1a MoDOT will report how many MoDOT employees and how many non- MoDOT employees have been trained in Land Disturbance Training classes.
+Measurable Goal 1a MoDOT will report how many MoDOT employees and MoDOT employees have been trained in Land Distu classes.
 Purpose Statement Training is a key element of insuring compliance with MoDOT's SWPPP and general operating permit.
 Providing training educated the target audience and assists in obtaining compliance.
 Intended Outcome To provide training to those required to insure MoDOT staff, consultants, and contractors are educated in land disturbance requirements.
 MoDOT will assess this measure on an annual basis with an intended goal that 100% of the land disturbance projects have trained inspectors and contractors in responsible control of land disturbance operations.
 Annual Performance Number of MoDOT employees took the land disturbance training?
-516 Number of N training?
-Non-MoDOT employees took the land disturbance 152 Progress Satisfied: Yes:⊠ No:□ Explanation 2020 was the second round of recertification training for MoDOT's land disturbance program for those trained in 2017.
-MoDOT's Stormwater Compliance System tracks and obligates training based on the training interval of 4 years from their last training date.
-System access is restricted if the individual is not up to date on training.
+Number of Non-MoDOT employees took the land disturbance training?
+Progress Satisfied: Yes: No: Explanation